A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing: Introduction

-\item We demonstrate, under both synthetic and leak-free empirical evaluation, the practical value of uncertainty-aware decision modeling and the trade-off between unconstrained predictive baselines and structured capability-based decision models. \end{enumerate}
+\item We demonstrate the practical value of the proposed framework through simulation and empirical manufacturing data, showing how calibrated risk scores can support interpretable capability approval decisions. \end{enumerate}

-The rest of the paper is organized as follows.
-Section~\ref{sec:stat_foundations} establishes the statistical foundations of capability estimation, including the construction of the statistical baseline and its uncertainty characterization.
-Section~\ref{sec:decision_risk} formulates capability approval as a probabilistic decision problem and presents the proposed UC-Cap framework.
-Section~\ref{sec:training_decision} connects the decision formulation to a learning objective, highlighting the role of near-threshold regions in training.
-Section~\ref{sec:ai_framework} describes the model architecture and implementation details of UC-Cap.
-Section~\ref{dimetra} presents the system implementation of the proposed framework.
-Section~\ref{sec:simulation_evaluation} provides simulation studies to evaluate performance under controlled conditions, while Section~\ref{sec:empirical_validation} demonstrates effectiveness on real manufacturing data.
+The remainder of the paper is organized as follows.
+Sections~\ref{sec:stat_foundations}--\ref{sec:decision_risk} establish the statistical formulation and uncertainty-aware capability decision framework.
+Sections~\ref{sec:training_decision}--\ref{dimetra} present the model implementation and engineering decision workflow.
+Section~\ref{sec:simulation_evaluation} provides simulation-based evaluation under controlled conditions, while Section~\ref{sec:empirical_validation} presents empirical validation on manufacturing data.
 Finally, Section~\ref{sec:conclusion} concludes the paper.